marcoguerri/marcoguerri.github.io/_posts/2016-08-27-openembedded-devshell-notes.markdown

 checking for deflate in -lz... no
 configure: error: zlib-headers and/or libs were not found, install them or build with --without-zlib
 ```
-A quick look at *config.log* confirms that the test program which is being used
+A quick look at *config.log* confirms that the test program used to assess
-to assess deflate support fails with a *pcre-config* related error:
+deflate support fails with a *pcre-config* related error:

 ```
 arm-oe-linux-gnueabi-gcc: error: unrecognized command line option '--should-not-have-used-/usr/bin/pcre-config
 ```

-Indeed, *pcre-config*, which is supposed to return the the configuration of the installed
+Indeed, *pcre-config*, which is supposed to return the configuration of the installed
-Perl Compatible Regular Expressions library, spits out that funny flag that would
+Perl Compatible Regular Expressions library, generates that funny flag that would
-make any tool break.
-The recommendation is to use *pkg-config* instead.
-Compiling
+probably make any tool complain.
+The recommendation is to use *pkg-config* instead or compiling
+the package with *--without-pcre*.
+This latter solution, rather a workaround I would say,
-the package with *--without-pcre* would be a shame, and the piece of information
+would be a shame, considering that the only piece of information
-that the configure script is missing is only the include and lib path for libpcre:
+that the configure script is missing is the include and lib path for libpcre:

 ```
 if test "$WITH_PCRE" != "yes"; then